matthewianryan/grounded-art/docs/design.md

 - The art leads.
 Color, contrast, and movement come from the content.
 The frame stays restrained so featured work always reads first.

+## Visual mode

+Grounded Art ships in both a light mode and a dark mode, with a user toggle between them.
+Light is the warm paper-and-ink mode.
+Dark is a low-light gallery mode that lets artwork glow.
+Both modes draw from the same shared theme tokens so the landing app and the web app stay consistent.

 ## Palette direction

-A neutral base of paper and ink.
+In the light mode, a neutral base of paper and ink.
 The interface stays low-chroma so that gallery images and posts carry the color.
 Accent is restrained and used sparingly.

 ## Copy